Professor Mark Purnell

 T: 0116 252 3645

-My research interests range across taphonomy, functional morphology, palaeobiology, palaeoecology and taxonomy, including: experimental analysis of soft-tissue character decay and preservation; developing tooth microwear analysis of feeding in fishes and dinosaurs; aspects of the taphonomy and fauna of the Silurian Eramosa Lagerstatte; ongoing conodont projects.
+My research interests range across taphonomy, functional morphology, palaeobiology, palaeoecology and taxonomy, including: experimental analysis of soft-tissue character decay and preservation; developing tooth microwear analysis of feeding in fishes and dinosaurs; aspects of the taphonomy and fauna of the Silurian Eramosa Lagerstatte; and ongoing conodont projects.
 These projects involve collaborations with colleagues in the UK, USA, China and Canada.
-I supervise postgraduate research on taphonomy, palaeobiology, ornithiscian dinosaurs, fish tooth microwear, and plesiosaur systematics and palaeobiology.
+I supervise postgraduate research on taphonomy, palaeobiology, and tooth microwear (mainly aquatic vertebrates).

 - Purnell, M. A., Seehausen, O. & Galis, F. 2012: Quantitative 3D microtextural analysis of tooth wear as a tool for dietary discrimination in fishes.
 Journal of the Royal Society Interface. download pdf

 - Purnell, M. A. & Jones, D. O. 2012: Quantitative analysis of conodont tooth wear and damage as a test of ecological and functional hypotheses.
 Paleobiology 38, 605-626.